piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 We need to look at it from two sides: if it's good for developers and if it's good for users.
 React was great at former and terrible at later.

 TwinSpark approach is much better in most cases for the user: less JavaScript, less jitter, more common HTML-like behavior.
-In the worst case, we would serve you 2.5mb of minified (non-gzipped) JS and 700 kb of HTML (half of it were initial data for React) for catalogue.
-Right now it's 40 kb of minified non-gzipped JS (TwinSpark, analytics, some behavior, IntersectionObserver polyfill) and 350 kb of HTML.
+In the worst case, we would serve you 2.5MB of minified (non-gzipped) JS and 700KB of HTML (half of it were initial data for React) for catalogue.
+Right now it's 40KB of minified non-gzipped JS (TwinSpark, analytics, some behavior, IntersectionObserver polyfill) and 350KB of HTML.
 Two orders of magnitude difference and even HTML is smaller!
 This is just like Christmas in childhood!

 On the developer side, I think React is better still, but code locality is great, composability is much better (since you are forced in a limited world of working in a simplistic model) than with jQuery.
 Plus there are a lot of ways to improve it.